Gugu Mbatha-Raw

-Gugulethu Sophia Mbatha-Raw, MBE (/ˈguːguː əmˈbætərɔː/; born 21 April 1983) is an English actress.
+Gugulethu Sophia Mbatha-Raw MBE (/ˈguːguː əmˈbætərɔː/; born 21 April 1983) is a British actress.
 She began acting at the National Youth Music Theatre and the Royal Academy of Dramatic Art, and gained acclaim for her roles as Juliet in Romeo and Juliet and Octavia in Anthony and Cleopatra in 2005 at the Royal Exchange Theatre, Manchester.
 She made her West End and Broadway debut portraying Ophelia in Hamlet in 2009.
-For her role as the titular character in Jessica Swale's 2015 play Nell Gwynn, she received an Evening Standard Theatre Award nomination.
+For her role as the title character in Jessica Swale's 2015 play Nell Gwynn, she received an Evening Standard Theatre Award nomination.

 She took early roles in television acting in Doctor Who (2007), Undercovers (2010), and Touch (2012).
 She earned acclaim for her leading film roles in Belle (2013), and Beyond the Lights (2014) and took supporting roles in Miss Sloane (2016), Beauty and the Beast (2017), A Wrinkle in Time (2018), Motherless Brooklyn (2019), and Misbehaviour (2020).
-She took leading roles in the Netflix Black Mirror episode San Junipero (2016) and the Apple TV+ drama series Surface (2022–) and acted in The Morning Show (2019), and the Disney+ series Loki (2021–2023).
+She took leading roles in the Netflix Black Mirror episode "San Junipero" (2016) and the Apple TV+ drama series Surface (2022–) and acted in The Morning Show (2019), and the Disney+ series Loki (2021–2023).

 In 2017, Mbatha-Raw was appointed Member of the Order of the British Empire (MBE) by Queen Elizabeth II for services to drama.
 In February 2021, Mbatha-Raw was appointed a global Goodwill Ambassador for the United Nations High Commissioner for Refugees (UNHCR).

-Early life, family and education
+Early life

 Gugulethu Sophia Mbatha-Raw was born on 21 April 1983 in Oxford, the daughter of Patrick Mbatha, a South African doctor, and Anne Raw, an English nurse.
-Her first name is a contraction of igugu lethu, which means "our treasure" in isiXhosa.
-As a student, her father was a member of the African National Congress an activist opposing apartheid in South Africa, and had to flee as a result.
+Her first name is a contraction of igugu lethu, which means "our treasure" in isiZulu.
+As a student, her father was a member of the African National Congress and an activist opposing apartheid in South Africa, and had to flee as a result.
 Her parents separated when she was a year old, and she lived mostly with her mother.

+Mbatha-Raw grew up with a love of art, in particular portrait painting and life drawing, and considered becoming an artist instead of an actor.
 Mbatha-Raw was educated at The Henry Box School, a state comprehensive school in the market town of Witney in Oxfordshire, where she was raised.

 Interested in acting, dance, and musical theatre from a young age, she participated in the National Youth Theatre.
 Her credits include dancing at the Judy Tompsett School of Dance, now known as the Marsh Tompsett School of Dance.
 In 2001, she moved to London to train at the Royal Academy of Dramatic Art.